 - In a small bowl, toss together the remaining 1/4 cup coconut flakes and 1/4 cup almond pieces.

-- Generously drizzle scones with the glaze and immediately top with the coconut/almond mixture - the glaze will dry fast!
+- Generously drizzle scones with the glaze and immediately sprinkle with the coconut/almond mixture - the glaze will dry pretty fast!

 - Eat and enjoy!